jvergerolle/Wheely/README.md

 1. Add the SWC (org/wheely/assets/swc/Assets.swc) to project's library path
 1. Compile And Run !

-You can create a .apk file to install it on your phone.
+You can create a .apk file (or use the provided one) to install it on your phone.
 Keep in mind that you have to install AIR for Android on your mobile phone before.

 Notes
 -----